lucasfcosta/blog/_posts/2016-10-22-Meta-Programming-in-JavaScript---Part-Two.md

 In this post we talked about inheritance and prototypes and about `freezing`, `sealing` and `preventing extensions`.
 The next post of this series will be about Proxies, Reflection and other kinds of intercessions.
 It will be the most dense post until now, so you better be prepared!

-**If you have any doubts or thoughts, please share them with me on the comments below or reach me at [@lfernandescosta on twitter](https://twitter.com/lfernandescosta)!**
+**If you have any doubts or thoughts, please share them with me on the comments below or reach me at [@thewizardlucas on twitter](https://twitter.com/thewizardlucas)!**